 3 Techniques for Risk Management in Trading

-In this article, I am going to discuss 3 techniques for Risk Management in Trading.
-Please read my previous article where I discussed How to Day Trade with 5 simple GAP Trading Strategies.
-Here I will discuss my trading secret to success
+In this article, I will discuss 3 techniques for Risk Management in Trading.
+Please read my previous article discussing How to Day Trade with 5 simple GAP Trading Strategies.
+Here, I will discuss my trading secret to success.

 Introduction to Risk Management in Trading

-Today’s post is going to be one of the most important you’ll ever read.
-Here I will discuss risk management.
-Because if you apply the risk management strategies, I can guarantee you’ll never blow up another trading account and you might even become a profitable trader
+Today’s post will be one of the most important you’ll ever read.
+Here, I will discuss risk management.
+Because if you apply the risk management strategies, I can guarantee you’ll never blow up another trading account, and you might even become a profitable trader

 Risk management is the foundation of a successful trading system.
 We can basically break risk management into 3 categories: